EOSgithub/linked-blog-starter-md/The Oath of Peace.md

 With the arrival of the Five Gods, the Titans faced an existential threat.
 They were badly weakened from the fighting of the First War, and much of their divine power had been sapped away.
 Joined by the power of the Five Gods, the mortal armies were nigh unstoppable.

 The Dragonlords made their final voyage into the Forgotten Sea, and great battles were fought over land and water.
-Eventually, the centaur armies were broken, and the gygan armies were all but exterminated.
-Sydon and Lutheria had very little left with which they could fight—but they were still gods.
+Eventually, the [[Centaur]] armies were broken, and the gygan armies were all but exterminated. [[Sydon]] and [[Lutheria]] had very little left with which they could fight—but they were still gods.

-Lutheria lay claim to the vast underworld of the Nether Sea, capturing the souls of the dead to make up for what she had lost.
-Sydon secured his hold on the waters of Thylea, generating great storms that battered the mortal cities into submission.
+[[Lutheria]] lay claim to the vast underworld of the Nether Sea, capturing the souls of the dead to make up for what she had lost. [[Sydon]] secured his hold on the waters of [[Thylea]], generating great storms that battered the mortal cities into submission.
 In this way, they forced a stalemate in the war, with the hope that they might recover from their losses.

 As the Titans consolidated their remaining power, they struck a revenge blow against the mortal armies.
 They hunted down and slaughtered most of the remaining Dragonlords, including Estor Arkelander, the captain of the _Ultros_.
 The true fate of these brave warriors is largely unrecorded in the histories.
 In the end, both sides of the war were threatened with total annihilation.